The salmon of wisdom (Irish: bradán feasa) figures in Irish mythology. See how Babaji treasures such salmon (below).

 4. The fourth set of do's is called self-study, and understood differently by different authorities.
 Chanting your favourite, given mantra is for self-study in the yogi tradition.

 5. Centring on the Self is the fifth set.
-Focusing that is made stable may be helped by simplified living.
-The fifth step can be translated in many ways, but whatever you do in your yogi work, do it gently, is a final counsel from the goswami.
-Amen to that.
+Focusing that is made stable may be helped by both adequate and well simplified living.
+The fifth step can be translated in many ways, but whatever you do in your yogi work, do it gently; that is a final goswami counsel.

 Then, is kriya yoga - its pranayama techniques - essential for going within?
 No and yes.
 The very silent and slow "panting" of kriya is for recharging and calming the organism, hopefully in a good, non-violent way.
 There are alternatives to it, such as mantra-meditation.
 That was the no-part of the reply (above).
 The yes-part is that in subtle states of self-exploration, main features of kriya may appear spontaneously along with the awakening, which may be partial or total.